Chicago Carpal Tunnel Injury Lawyers For Workers Compensation Casees

-- While you are unable to perform your duties, you are entitled to receive two thirds of your regular salary during your recovery.
-This benefit is guaranteed and meant to assist injured workers in providing for themselves when they have no income due to their injuries.
+- You are entitled to receive two-thirds of your regular salary during your recovery if you cannot perform your duties.
+This guaranteed benefit is meant to assist injured workers in providing for themselves when they have no income due to their injuries.

-- There is a marked advantage to seeking legal representation when filing a worker's compensation claim.
-85% of those who file claims do so with legal counsel because insurance companies backing employers have earned negative reputations in the past for attempts to deprive workers of their rights.
+- Obtaining legal representation gives you a considerable advantage when filing a worker's compensation claim.
+Approximately 85% of those who file claims do so with legal counsel because insurance companies backing employers have earned negative reputations in the past attempts to deprive workers of their rights.

 - Under the Illinois workers' compensation program, every office worker, assembly-line employee, and construction worker with a job injury has a right to seek compensation benefits.
 These benefits can pay for medical bills, hospitalization costs, time away from work, pain, and suffering.